Flank/mirror-goog-studio-main/bazel/sdk/README.md

 ### Cleanup

-Once your CLs are submitted, you can delete local data if you want to.
+_(Optional)_ Once your CLs are submitted, you can delete local data if you don't plan to update the SDK again any time soon.

 ```
 $ cd /path/to/studio-master-dev/